|Group:||Toys (Group 1)|

 |Contact:||Mrs Elizabeth Monahan|

-Background The Italian Greyhound is a true miniature of the Greyhound, and probably goes back to the times of the Egyptian Pharaohs, as drawings of small greyhounds, very similar to the Italian Greyhound, can be found painted on the walls of their tombs.
-They were most likely taken by the Romans from Egypt to the Mediterranean, and became very popular in the European courts for a number of centuries.
-In England, the Italian Greyhound could be found in the courts of the Stuarts, and Queen Victoria also owned these dainty little dogs.
-They also featured in many paintings of aristocratic families.
-As a member of the sight hound group, the Italian Greyhound was possibly used in ancient times for hunting small game as well as a lap-dog and companion for the ladies.
+The Italian Greyhound is possibly from the times of the Egyptian Pharaohs; drawings of small greyhounds, very similar to the Italian Greyhound can be found immortalised in the hieroglyphics adorning the walls of their tombs.
+As the gargantuan Roman Empire sprawled its way to Egypt, these slender dogs made their way to the Italian homes of returning centurions and soldiers, who presented them as gifts to the Caesars and their entourage.
+Popular for centuries throughout Europe, the Italian Greyhound eventually reached England and was an adornment to the courts of the Stuarts and Queen Victoria.
+As a member of the coursing or sight hound group, the Italian Greyhound was possibly used in ancient times for hunting small game as well as a lapdog and companion duties.

-Care Requirements Well-fenced gardens are essential as there is a high risk of injury if allowed to roam free.
-Ideally, the Italian Greyhound is a house dog with access to the garden via a "dog door".
-A warm bed or basket is a must, away from draughts, and containing a soft blanket or rug, as most Italian Greyhounds love to wrap themselves up in their blanket, even in the hottest weather.
-It can become a "lounge-lizard" in the winter.
 The thin, glossy coat is easy to keep clean, sheds very little hair and is virtually odourless.
-After bathing, care should be taken to make sure it is thoroughly dried.
-Some Italian Greyhounds do feel the cold, and then a coat is recommended for cold weather, especially when out of doors.
+After bathing, care should be taken to make sure they are thoroughly dried.
+Some Italian Greyhounds do feel the cold and then a coat is recommended for cold weather, especially when outdoors.
 The Italian Greyhound is a lightly built dog and should not be allowed to become too fat.
 The breeders should be able to provide a recommended diet sheet.
-The Italian Greyhound does not need much exercise; running around in the house and garden is often sufficient, but nevertheless it is quite active and will enjoy being taken for walks, as much for the mental stimulation as for the exercise.
+The Italian Greyhound enjoys being taken for walks, as much for the mental stimulation as for the exercise.